near/NEPs/proposals/0000-template.md

 This NEP proposes a way to implement voting contract on chain.
 This voting contract can be used for various types of governance activities, including but not limited to deciding when to unlock token transfer, when to upgrade the network, etc.
 More specifically, this contract allows anyone to make proposals (such as the height of the next network reset), but limits voting to validators.
-Once a proposal receives 2/3 of the total votes, it is considered final.
+Once a proposal receives a predefined fraction of the total votes, it is considered final.

 # Motivation
 [motivation]: #motivation